file-format/Products/content/en/audio/net/taglibsharp/index.md

-<p>Taglib-Sharp is an open source API developed for reading and writing metadata in audio file fromats.
+<p>Taglib-Sharp is an open source API developed for reading and writing metadata in audio file formats.
 Using the API, you can read & write standard tags of audio file format and can also create and extract metadata of custom tags.
-The API is designed to extarct any format, any container the audio file format is using.</p>
+The API is designed to extract any format, any container the audio file format is using.</p>
-<p>TagLib-Sharp in free software relased under the LGPL.
-The developer can create their own metdata extraction & creation applications using the API.
+<p>TagLib-Sharp in free software released under the LGPL.
+The developer can create their own metadata extraction & creation applications using the API.
 Futhermore, the API allows them to work with wide range of audio file formats for metadata manipulation.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}